 Popular, high-value keywords will naturally require higher bids than other, less-popular, keywords.

 In addition to your bid, Google will then look at the quality and value your ad offers.
-This will determine your place in the auction.
-When an appropriate search arises, the auction will determine if your ad wins a spot on the page.
+This will be affected by your bid amount, the relevancy of your ad copy, your landing page experience, and how you use search terms as keywords for your ad.
+This will determine your place or ad rank in the auction.
+When an appropriate search arises, the auction will determine if your ad’s quality score is high enough to win a spot on the page.
 The search engine runs through this process countless times a day– Google processes well over 3 billion searches every day.

 What are the benefits of using PPC?